 And therein lies the excitement!

 So, there you have it!
-If you are a crypto investor, tokenomics is a subject you had better start studying for!
+If you are a crypto investor, tokenomics is a subject you should start studying!

 At its fundamentals, it is the same old story of supply and demand at work.
 Of course, as with all things blockchain, in reality, it is a little (read: a lot) more complicated than that!